 Email Jackie at email@example.com.

-Danielle Molé is policy advocate and grassroots advocacy coordinator.
+Danielle Molé is senior policy advocate and grassroots advocacy coordinator.
 On the policy side, Danielle works under the supervision of the education consultant and executive director to support members during the transition of educationally-related mental health services from county mental health departments under AB 3632 to local SELPAs and LEAs under AB 114.

 As grassroots advocacy coordinator, Danielle coordinates and supports Alliance members as they re-focus their advocacy and marketing efforts in a realigned environment on county boards of supervisors and county departmental leadership in child welfare, mental health and juvenile probation; and with school boards, district superintendants, special education directors and SELPA administrators.
 Additionally, she helps members build local linkages with state legislators and coordinates members’ district level advocacy on state legislative and budget issues.